ApplauseOSS/kms-encryption-toolbox/README.md

     --prefix TEXT   An input prefix to be trimmed from the beginning before a value is decrypted.
     -h, --help      Show this message and exit.

+### Decrypt a JSON map

+    $ kms-encryption decrypt-json --help

+    Usage: kms-encryption decrypt-json [OPTIONS] [INPUT]

+    Accepts a JSON map passed via standard input (or a file provided in the INPUT parameter) and decrypts base64-encoded map values inside of it.

+    Options:
+    --profile TEXT  Name of an AWS CLI profile to be used when contacting AWS.
+    --prefix TEXT   An input prefix to be trimmed from the beginning before a value is decrypted.
+    -h, --help      Show this message and exit.

 ## Use examples